prossel/UnitySerialPort/README.md

 # Install

-Download the latest [package](https://github.com/prossel/UnitySerialPort/blob/master/UnitySerialPort.unitypackage) and import in your project.
-(Click the package link and then the Raw button to download the package)
+Download the latest [package](https://github.com/prossel/UnitySerialPort/raw/master/UnitySerialPort.unitypackage) and import in your project.

+You do not need to clone or download the entire project unless you want to modify it (and then make a pull request).

 # How to use